magore/hp85disk/README.md

   * sudo bash
   * *apt-get update*
   * *apt-get install aptitude make build-essential binutils gcc*
-  * *aptitude --with-recommends install minicom avr-libc avra avrdude avrdude-doc avrp binutils-avr gcc-avr gdb-avr*
+  * *aptitude --with-recommends install python-serial minicom avr-libc avra avrdude avrdude-doc avrp binutils-avr gcc-avr gdb-avr*
-  * pip install pyserial

 ## Clone my github project to your computer
   * git clone --branch V2 https://github.com/magore/hp85disk
-  * cd hpdisk
+  * cd hp85disk

 ## Compiling
+*This is not needed if you wish to just program the release image*
   * *make clean*
   * *make*
+  * *make install*
+    * Installs lif and mkcfg tools

+## Flashing the firmware with built in bootloader
+  * *make flash-release* # do not press Enter yet!
+    * OR
+  * *make flash*         # do not press Enter yet!
+  * Press RESET and quickly press Enter
+    * NOTE: When finished *make* will call a shell script to launch a terminal program for debugging
+      * These scripts are called *miniterm* or *term* in the project folder
+        * The baud rate is the [Makefile](Makefile) BAUD option

-## Flashing the firmware to the AVR with avrdude and programmer
+## Flashing the firmware with an ISP programmer
   * Note: JTAG is disabled so we can use port C bits to control the GPIB drivers
   * You will need and AVR programmer supported by avrdude (part of avrtools)
     * I am using atmelice_isp but the [Makefile](Makefile) as example for:
     * *avrispmkII atmelice atmelice_dw atmelice_isp atmelice_pdi*
     * If you wish to another programmer then update the "flash" avrdude command line in the [Makefile](Makefile).
     * There is an example with the AVR mkii programmer as well.
+  * *make flash-release* # do not press Enter yet!
+    * OR
-  * *make flash*
+  * *make flash*         # do not press Enter yet!
+  * Press RESET and quickly press Enter
-    * This will use *avrdude* to flash the firmware
+    * This will use *avrdude* and your ISP to flash the firmware
-    * NOTE: When finished *make* will call call shell script to launch a terminal program for debugging
+    * NOTE: When finished *make* will call a shell script to launch a terminal program for debugging
       * These scripts are called *miniterm* or *term* in the project folder
-      * They expect a baud rate and device name as an option.
-See: [Makefile](Makefile)
+        * The baud rate is the [Makefile](Makefile) BAUD option

 ## Building Doxygen documentation for the project - optional
   * *aptitude install --with-recommends doxygen doxygen-doc doxygen-gui doxygen-latex*